VIRTUAL COLLEGE TRANSITION COACHING

 It is important for students transitioning to college to have key foundational knowledge and skills to be able to comprehend text, write fluently, and perform basic math functions.
 Students develop such skills in collaboration with their individual coaches and use the backdrop of their academic responsibilities to develop these skills.

 Executive Functioning Skills

 Self-advocacy is the ability to represent oneself, one’s views, and interests.
-Students develop their ability to seek out appropriate supports and resources on campus when necessary, while receiving advocacy supports from their coaches.
-Self-advocacy coaching is an intergral part of the college transition.
+Students develop their ability to seek out appropriate supports and resources on campus when necessary, while receiving advocacy support from their coaches.
+Self-advocacy coaching is an integral part of the college transition.

 Social communication is a set of verbal and nonverbal skills that one utilizes in order to navigate relationships in work, life, and academia.
 Social communication skills are integral in students getting involved on campus, as well as developing relationships with fellow classmates and professors.

 Residential Life & Independent Living